 A luminous guide to how the radical new science of counterfactuals can reveal the full scope of our universe

-There is a vast class of properties, which science has so far neglected, that relate not only to what is true - the actual - but to what could be true: the counterfactual.
+There is a vast class of properties that science has so far almost entirely neglected.
+These properties are central to an understanding of physical reality both at an everyday level and at the level of fundamental phenomena, yet they have traditionally been thought of as impossible to incorporate into fundamental explanations.
+They relate not only to what is true - the actual - but to what could be true - the counterfactual.

 This is the science of can and can't.